 Lane in Blazor Diagram Component

-A Lane is a functional unit or a responsible department of a business process that helps to map a process within the functional unit or in between other functional units.
+A Lane is a functional unit or responsible department in a business process that helps to map a process within the functional unit or between other functional units.

-The number of lanes can be added to swimlane and rendered in the diagram.
-The lanes are automatically stacked inside swimlane based on the order they are added.
+Multiple lanes can be added to a swimlane and rendered in the diagram.
+Lanes are automatically stacked inside the swimlane in the order they are added.

-• You can create the Lane and add it to the Lanes collection of the Swimlane.
+• Create a Lane and add it to the Lanes collection of the swimlane.

-Note: For the Horizontal Swimlane, you must set the Height of the Lane.
-For the Vertical Swimlane, you must set Width of the Lane.
+Note: For a horizontal swimlane, set the Height of the lane.
+For a vertical swimlane, set the Width of the lane.

 The following code example explains how to define a swimlane with lane.